-- down integer Bring an interface "down". - up integer Bring an interface "up" (it must be an existing interface, probably one you brought down) - accept/a port Open a socket, bind it to the given port, and start accepting connections on that port.
-Your driver must continue to accept other commands. - connect/c ip port Attempt to connect to the given ip address, in dot notation, on the given port.
-Example: c 10.13.15.24 1056. - send/s/w socket data Send a string on a socket. - $\operatorname{recv}/\mathbf{r}$ socket numbytes y/n Try to read data from a given socket.
+down integer Bring an interface "down".

+up integer Bring an interface "up" (it must be an existing interface, probably one you brought down)

+accept/a port Open a socket, bind it to the given port, and start accepting connections on that port.
+Your driver must continue to accept other commands.

+connect/c ip port Attempt to connect to the given IP address, in dot notation, on the given port.
+Example: c 10.13.15.24 1056.

+send/s/w socket data Send a string on a socket.
+This should block until write() returns.

+- $\mathbf{recv/r}$ socket numbytes y/n Try to read data from a given socket.
 If the last argument is y, then you should block until numbytes is received, or the connection closes.
-If n, then don't block; return whatever recv returns.
-Default is n. - sendfile filename ip port Connect to the given ip and port, send the entirety of the specified file, and close the connection.
+If n, then don't block; return whenever and whatever read() returns.
+Default is n. - sendfile filename ip port Connect to the given IP and port, send the entirety of the specified file, and close the connection.
 Your driver must continue to accept other commands. - recvfile filename port Listen for a connection on the given port.
 Once established, write everything you can read from the socket to the given file.
 Once the other side closes the connection, close the connection as well.
 Your driver must continue to accept other commands.
 Hint: give /dev/stdout as the filename to print to the screen.